TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 separator.
 An example time in this format is ``2003-01-23 00:29:50,411``.

 The ``class`` entry is optional.
-It indicates the name of the formatter's class (as a dotted module and class name.)
+It indicates the name of the formatter's class (as a dotted module and kundi name.)
 This option is useful for instantiating a :class:`~logging.Formatter` subclass.
 Subclasses of :class:`~logging.Formatter` can present exception tracebacks in an expanded or condensed format.